wernerb/docker-xbmc-server/README.md

         Run the following command to spawn a docker container running xbmc with UPnP:

-            $ docker run -d --net=host --privileged -v /directory/with/xbmcdata:/opt/xbmc-server/portable_data wernerb/docker-xbmc-server:gotham
+            $ docker run -d --net=host --privileged -v /directory/with/xbmcdata:/opt/xbmc-server/portable_data wernerb/docker-xbmc-server

-        * Replace `wernerb/docker-xbmc-server:gotham` with `wernerb/docker-xbmc-server:frodo` if you use frodo!
+        * Replace `wernerb/docker-xbmc-server` with `wernerb/docker-xbmc-server:experimental` if you want to use the latest unreleased xbmc version
         * Replace `/directory/with/xbmcdata` with the folder where you would like to store the xbmc data.
 Point it to the full path to the xbmcdata folder of this repository.
         * If you need to mount extra folders, just use `-v /local/folder/:/remotefolder`.
 For example, in my case I use `-v /media:/media`
         * The webserver is automatically configured and started on port `8089` with the username/password configurable in `userdata/advancedsettings.xml`.

-        Extra note:

-        * Advanced: If you have problems reaching the web-server then xbmc is binding to the wrong address.
-Try adding the following after `--privileged`: `-e BIND_ADDR=ipaddress -e LD_PRELOAD=/opt/xbmc-server/bind.so`

     * __Single run__:

         Run docker with the following command each time you want the library to be updated:

-            $ sudo docker run -v /directory/with/xbmcdata:/opt/xbmc-server/portable_data --entrypoint=/opt/xbmc-server/xbmcVideoLibraryScan wernerb/docker-xbmc-server:gotham --no-test --nolirc -p
+            $ sudo docker run -v /directory/with/xbmcdata:/opt/xbmc-server/portable_data --entrypoint=/opt/xbmc-server/xbmcVideoLibraryScan wernerb/docker-xbmc-server --no-test --nolirc -p

         Replace `/directory/with/xbmcdata` with the folder where you would like to store the xbmc data.
 Point it to the full path to the xbmcdata folder of this repository.

-        Replace `wernerb/docker-xbmc-server:gotham` with `wernerb/docker-xbmc-server:frodo` if you use frodo!
+        Replace `wernerb/docker-xbmc-server` with `wernerb/docker-xbmc-server:experimental` if you want to use the latest unreleased xbmc version
         Use this command in your automation scripts or in a crontab.
 Keep in mind that a library scan can take some time.

 ### Build the container yourself
-Replace gotham with master or frodo accordingly if necessary:
+Note: Replace 'master' with 'experimental' to build against the latest xbmc.

-    $ git checkout gotham
+    $ git checkout master
     $ docker build --rm=true -t $(whoami)/docker-xbmc-server .

 Then proceed with the Quick start section.